How to Get a Cambodia Visa on Arrival | Cambodia

 • A completed Cambodia visa application form; supplied on the plane, or, at the airport or land border crossing.

-• The visa fee as mentioned above.
-This must be in US dollars.
+• The visa fee mentioned above must be in US dollars.

 Cambodia Visa on Arrival Process